Our Editors-in-Chief’s Top Picks

 ________________

-IEEE CAS Magazine First Quarter Issue 2025
+IEEE CAS Magazine Second Quarter Issue 2025

 IEEE Circuits and Systems (CAS) Magazine publishes original review articles and other articles that are of broad interest to the Circuits and Systems Society community.
 Interested authors are invited to send a three to four page White Paper first to the Editor-in-Chief, Prof. Keshab K. Parhi, by email here.
 If invited, they can submit a Full Paper at the Author Portal at the link below.
 CAS Magazine will continue to publish articles related to CAS Society Outreach.
 In addition, CAS Magazine also publishes articles related to education (such as tricks in solving problems and short lecture notes), conference highlights, chapter highlights, applications, and standards.
 Please feel free to submit articles that are of broad interest to the members of the CAS Society.
 For more information, please visit the IEEE Circuits and Systems Magazine on the CASS website.